kct2020/goutpal-com-skeleventy/site/blog/adjust-uric-acid-cure/index.md

         </tr>
         <tr id="forum">
             <td><a href="/gout-pal-forum/please-help-my-gout/allopurinol-side-effect-should-i-stop-after-a-week/">Allopurinol Side Effects Forum</a></td>
             <td>My question is, "could the allopurinol be giving these side effects?"
-Like I said, the doc was very sceptical.
+Like I said, the doc was very skeptical.
 And, should I stop the allopurinol for a few days to see how I feel?
 Read <a href="/gout-pal-forum/please-help-my-gout/allopurinol-side-effect-should-i-stop-after-a-week/">allopurinol side effects forum</a>.</td>
         </tr>
         <tr id="effect">
             <td><a href="/gout-treatment/avoid-gout/allopurinol/allopurinol-side-effects/">Side Effects of Allopurinol</a></td>